 More cookie recipes

 I love cookies.
 I like to make them but I especially love to eat them!
-Try out these other cookie recipes too.
+Browse the Cookie recipes category, or try one of these.

 - Easy Chewy Cookies with Toffee and Chocolate Chips